samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Sapient, social denizens of the dungeon generally guard the entrances to their shared spaces.
 A guard post may just be a room with a table where bored sentries play a dice game, or it might be a pair of iron golems backed up by spellcasters hiding in balconies overhead.

-When you design a guard post, decide how many guards are on duty, note their [Passive Perception](/sources/dnd/free-rules/rules-glossary#PassivePerception) scores, and decide what they do when they notice intruders (see “[Monster Behavior](/sources/dnd/dmg-2024/creating-adventures#MonsterBehavior)” in [chapter 4](/sources/dnd/dmg-2024/creating-adventures)).
+When you design a guard post, decide how many guards are on duty, note their [Passive Perception](/sources/dnd/free-rules/rules-glossary#PassivePerception) scores, and decide what they do when they notice intruders (see "[Monster Behavior](/sources/dnd/dmg-2024/creating-adventures#MonsterBehavior)" in [chapter 4](/sources/dnd/dmg-2024/creating-adventures)).
 Some will rush headlong into a fight, while others will negotiate, sound an alarm, or flee to get help.

 #### Living Quarters